How to revoke a key or user ID?

 - click Show Password and unlock with your admin password

-When you are sure you cannot recall your password and macOS keychain didn't bring up anything useful, you should try to revoke your key and create a new key.
+When you are certain you are unable to recall the password for your key and macOS keychain didn't bring up anything useful, you should consider to revoke your key and create a new key.

-How can I delete my key from the key servers?
+How can I delete my key from the key server?

 - open new finder window